Daechathon/EGR400-Geovisualization/README.md

 # provide absolute paths for GeoJSON from local machine
 json_path = '/Users/jacob/PycharmProjects/geovisualization/data/GeoJSON/us_states.json'
 ```
+> NOTE: An example of these file types can be located [here](https://github.com/Daechathon/EGR400-Geovisualization/tree/Development/data)

 2. Upload the data sets you want to map from various file types

 ```